 Unfortunately, the designers of the IBENZER missed a crucial detail — the bottom half of this model barely snaps onto the bottom of the laptop with two tiny tabs.
 Even the slightest bump in the wrong direction will cause the lower part of the case to pop right off.

 Why You Should Trust Us

-Our research analyst and review editor, Ross Patton, has been working in product research and development for more than 10 years.
-Ross has tested a wide range of products from outdoor gear such as snowboard equipment for the backcountry and rooftop tents to cutting edge devices such as Bluetooth trackers, cordless electric tools, and everything in between.
+Our research analyst and review editor, Ross Patton, has been working in product research and development for more than ten years.
+Ross has tested a wide range of products from outdoor gear like snowboard equipment for the backcountry and rooftop tents to cutting-edge devices such as cordless electric tools, Bluetooth trackers, and everything in between.

-We tested Macbook Pro covers at the GearLab headquarters — a facility where nearly every one of our team members uses a 13" Macbook Pro every day.
-We took careful notes as to how certain models stand out for different applications, which cases are sleek or particularly gaudy, and which ones are the easiest or the most frustrating to install and remove.
+We tested Macbook Pro covers at the GearLab headquarters — a facility where nearly every one of our team members uses a 13" Macbook Pro daily.
+We took careful notes on how specific cases stand out for different applications, which models are sleek or particularly gaudy, and which ones are the easiest (or the most frustrating) to install and remove.